 Top Tips to Target Male Clientele in Your Salon This Father’s Day

 Marketing to women for a Father’s Day gift is part of the process of getting clients through the door.
-But, you’ll want to target male clientele as well.
+But, you’ll want to target your hair salon for men too.

 Here are some tips on getting some men through the door for Father’s Day, and keep them coming back.